aws/aws-iot-device-sdk-java-v2/README.md

 # AWS IoT Device SDK for Java v2

 The AWS IoT Device SDK for Java v2 connects your Java applications and devices to the AWS IoT platform.
-Whether you're building industrial sensors, smart home devices, or enterprise IoT solutions, this SDK handles the complexities of secure communication, data exchange, and device management with AWS IoT Core.
+Built on the AWS Common Runtime, it handles the complexities of secure communication, authentication, and device management so you can focus on your IoT solution.

-This SDK is built on the [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html).

 **Supported Platforms**: Linux, Windows, macOS, [Android](./documents/ANDROID.md)